-- (a) monitoring and assessing compliance by the proxy advisory firm, and individuals acting on its behalf, with its policies and procedures and code of conduct, - (b) assessing the appropriateness of the internal safeguards and controls adopted by the proxy advisory firm and monitoring conflicts of interest identification and management, and - (c) periodically reporting on his or her activities to the chief executive officer and the board of directors of the proxy advisory firm or any equivalent body. - (6) We expect proxy advisory firms to disclose to their clients, in a timely manner, any actual or potential conflict of interest between the proxy advisory firm and the client and to provide sufficient information to enable the client to understand the nature and substance of the conflict. - (7) Where possible and without compromising the proprietary or commercially sensitive nature of information, we expect proxy advisory firms to post or describe on their website their policies and procedures, internal safeguards and controls, code of conduct and compliance program respecting conflicts of interest, including any related amendments.
+- (a) monitoring and assessing compliance by the proxy advisory firm, and individuals acting on its behalf, with its policies and procedures and code of conduct; - (b) assessing the appropriateness of the internal safeguards and controls adopted by the proxy advisory firm and monitoring the identification, management and mitigation of conflicts of interest; - (c) periodically reporting on his or her activities to the board of directors of the proxy advisory firm or, if the proxy advisory firm does not have a board of directors, the executive management team or designated committee of the proxy advisory firm.

+(6) We expect proxy advisory firms to disclose to their clients, in a timely manner, actual or potential conflicts of interest.
+We expect proxy advisory firms to provide sufficient information to enable clients to understand the nature and scope of the conflict so as to make an assessment about the independence and objectivity of the proxy advisory firms and the services, including any steps taken to address the conflict.

+(7) Where possible and without compromising the proprietary or commercially sensitive nature of such information, we expect proxy advisory firms to post or describe on their websites their policies and procedures, internal safeguards and controls, code of conduct and compliance program respecting actual or potential conflicts of interest, including any related amendments.